Text

 B

-Activate sepsis alert + rapid response.
-Draw blood cultures × 2 before antibiotics.
-Start broad-spectrum ABX and 30mL/kg IVF bolus now.
+Activate sepsis alert + rapid response, draw blood cultures × 2, start broad-spectrum ABX and 30 mL/kg IVF bolus NOW, and STAT-page Dr. Martinez (ED attending) in parallel — not after.
 Reassess lactate at 1 hour.

 C